 - Measured by: Total shareholder return (TSR) over the three-year performance period relative to the TSR achieved by a comparison group of companies over the same three-year period.
-TSR measures the change in a company's stock price for a given period, plus its dividends (or other earnings paid to investors) over the same period, as a percentage of the beginning stock price.
-To calculate the value of stock at the beginning and end of the period, we will use the 20-day average daily closing price of a share of common stock.
+TSR measures the change in a company's stock price for a given period, plus its dividends (or other earnings paid to investors) over the same period, as a percentage of the stock price at the beginning of the period.
+To calculate the value of stock at the beginning and end of the period, we use the average daily closing price for the 20-trading day period ending on the measurement date.
 Relative TSR will be determined by ranking the company and the peer companies from highest to lowest according to their respective TSR.
 The percentile performance of the company relative to the peer companies will be determined based on this ranking.
-The comparator group consists of companies on the Edison Electric Institute Regulated Index on December 31, 2013, excluding those that have completed or announced a merger, acquisition, business combination, "going private" transaction or liquidation.
-Companies that are in bankruptcy will be assigned a negative TSR. - Why we use this measure: TSR is a direct measure of value creation for shareholders.
+The comparator group consists of companies on the Edison Electric Institute regulated index on December 31, 2015, excluding those that have completed or announced a merger, acquisition, business combination, "going private" transaction or liquidation.
+Companies that are in bankruptcy will be assigned a negative one TSR. - Why we use this measure: TSR is a direct measure of value creation for shareholders.
 We use relative rather than absolute TSR to ensure that payouts reflect the company's performance rather than general market conditions.
-To minimize the risk of a single day extreme impacting the measurement of long-term shareholder return, we calculate share value using the 20-day average daily closing price of a share of common stock.
+To minimize the risk of a single day extreme impacting the measurement of long-term shareholder return, we calculate share value using the average daily closing price for the 20-trading day period ending on the measurement date.

-· Return on Equity
+Return on Equity